 The Duchess of Cambridge 3-4 Thames Street SL4 1PL

 This was once the B-Bar and before that was the Slug and Lettuce.
 Now revamped as a traditional pub in the heart of town opposite the castle walls.
 A decent range of beers and cheap meals available.
 There is a nice sun terrace out the back.

 The Corner House 22 Sheet Street

 On the Corner of Victoria Street and Sheet Street, this pub has a nice little upper deck where you can hide away with a pint and enjoy a very pleasant afternoon watching the traffic below.
-The Corner House has recently changed ownership, so we will wait to see if it can return to it’s glory days of the 1990s when as ‘the corner bar’ it was one of Windsor’s best hang outs.
-They currently run comedy evenings on the last wednesday of each month.
-Call 01753 862 031 for details.
+The Corner House has recently changed ownership, and recently reopened as a Cider House.

 The Prince Arthur Pub Grove Road

 The Arthur has recently been refurbished but still retains an authenticity which attracts loyal local custom.
 A little way off the beaten track for visitors but a well loved Windsor pub nonetheless.